Wumpf/terrain_and_stuff/README.md

 All calculations are done in Bt.709 linear luminance values (i.e. using photometric units if not specified otherwise).

-As explained in https://seblagarde.wordpress.com/wp-content/uploads/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf it has some advantages to keep all units radiometric for non-spectral rendering and a fixed conversion factor can be assumed.
+As explained in https://seblagarde.wordpress.com/wp-content/uploads/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf it has some advantages to keep all units radiometric for non-spectral rendering, and a fixed conversion factor can be assumed.

 The HDR Bt.709 stimulus is then mapped to LDR using [Tony McMapface](https://github.com/h3r2tic/tony-mc-mapface) and converted to sRGB "gamma" space by applying the sRGB OETF.